bssw-psip/ptc-catalog/catalog/SoftwareLicensing.md

 # Licensing Your Software

+## Target

-**Target**: Selecting and Implementing a License for your Software.
+Selecting and Implementing a License for your Software.

+## User Story

-**User Story**: As a contributor to a software package, I want to ensure that our work has an appropriate software license associated with it so that users and new contributors will understand how the intellectual property is managed.
+As a contributor to a software package, I want to ensure that our work has an appropriate software license associated with it so that users and new contributors will understand how the intellectual property is managed.

 ## Card(s)